SPARK ANIMATION 2017: BUSINESS SYMPOSIUM

 Peil’s partial credits include: The Book of Life, Free Birds, Rise of the Guardians, Despicable Me Ride, Ferrari Dark Ride, The Simpsons Ride, Cirque du Soleil: Worlds Away, Watchmen: Tales of the Black Freighter, Looney Tunes shorts, Ice Age: A Mammoth Christmas, Kung Fu Panda: Secrets of the Furious Five, Open Season 2.

 David Fine is an Oscar-winning filmmaker who works in Vancouver with his partner, Alison Snowden.
-Together they have written, directed and created award-winning animated TV shows and short films, including the Oscar-winning short film, Bob’s Birthday and the acclaimed TV series, Bob and Margaret, the highest-rated Canadian-made animation series ever!
+Together they have written, directed and created award-winning animated TV shows and short films, including the Oscar-winning short film, Bob’s Birthday and the acclaimed TV series, Bob & Margaret, the highest rated Canadian made animation series ever!